yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 !jira recent
 ```

-Internally, this uses JIRA's powerful
+Internally, this uses Jira's powerful
 [JQL support](https://confluence.atlassian.com/jirasoftwareserver/advanced-searching-939938733.html#Advancedsearching-ConstructingJQLqueries)
 to query for issues.
 With `YETIBOT` as the configured `jira-project`, the exact
 query would be: